-Her laugh grew louder when he jumped like a scared kid.
+Her laugh grew louder when Half-Sack jumped like a scared kid.
 "Jesus Christ, you scared the piss out of me," Half-Sack muttered, glaring at the Scottish man.

-Angela smiled as the biker with the Mohawk sat down beside her.
-He gave her a quick grin before jumping down into the hole.
+The biker with the mohawk sat down beside her, giving her a grin that made her stomach do a little flip before jumping down into the hole.
 "Who's your friend?" he asked, clapping Half-Sack on the shoulder while looking at the dead guy.